-Now click the Apply button and the CPU panel will reflect the changes as shown below:
+Now click the shield icon the Apply button again and the CPU Status panel will reflect the changes as shown below:

 Interrupts may also be bound to specific CPUs.
 The Interrupts tab in the CPU box displays the list of interrupts that are bound.
 Bound interrupts prevent downing a CPU, just as bound processes do.
 Interrupts may be dragged from the list to other CPU boxes in the same manner as with processes.